A crispy coating covers our amazing air fryer blooming onion petals. We serve it with a copycat Outback Bloomin’ Onion sauce!

 And the sauce…OMG the sauce!
 This copycat Outback blooming onion sauce is every bit as good as what you’d get at the restaurant.
 Perfect for dunking those onion rings or even some air fryer potato wedges!

-Blooming Onion Ingredients:
+Blooming Onion Ingredients Notes:

 - Panko – makes the coating extra crispy